pl12133/css-object-loader/README.md

 # Limitations

 This library uses [reworkcss/css](https://github.com/reworkcss/css) to parse CSS.
 It is currently a proof of concept and not intended for production usage.
 This loader is currently untested with any other CSS loaders.
 The underlying concept is still a work in progress, if you have any suggestions please feel free to open an issue.

+# Contributing

+Questions, criticism and pull requests are always welcome.